-Your name:

-Student's name (if relevant):

-Your relationship to the student (if relevant):

-Address:

-Postcode: Day time telephone number: Evening telephone number: Email address:

-Please give details of your complaint, including whether you have spoken to anybody at the College about it.
+Your name: Student's name (if relevant): Your relationship to the student (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, including whether you have spoken to anybody at the College about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Signatures

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

+Date delinionicagement conti

 By who:

 Complaint referred to:

 Action taken:

+Action taxon.

 Date: